bg-write/chatGPT-cheatsheet/README.md

 1. The dangers of AI is not that it's too smart ... it's that it's not smart enough.
 2. AI has the approximate brainpower of a worm.
 3. AI doesn't really understand the problem you want it to solve.
-4. AI, however, will do exactly what you tell it to do.
-(Or at least try its best.)
+4. AI, however, will do _exactly_ what you tell it to do (or at least try its best).
 5. AI will take the path of least resistance.

-So ChatGPT is less an intelligent machine, timid and uptight from its own knowledge and servitude, and more like a bunch of well-meaning worms doing their best.
+So ChatGPT is less an intelligent machine that's timid and uptight from its own knowledge and servitude and more like a bunch of well-meaning worms doing their best.

 ### Project goals and intended audience